rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 The timescale that shitcoiners operate on seems to be quite small.
 Such as claims that Bitcoin is not correlated with inflation.
 This seems absurd especially when you zoom out and see that Bitcoin is resistant to monetary inflation with the price benefitting the larger USD supply, as the additional money eventually finds its way into Bitcoin.
 And yet, it's so small compared to other assets.
 The price ultimately affects the demand curve, that's about it.
 It's benefiting from cantillon insiders buying Bitcoin, but until it finds stronger hands the true benefit may not be achieved.
 Another 10 years?
 Maybe!

-## Read the Code
-Is Bitcoin True and how can you tell?
-How can you verify that it is true?
-The answers are usually to scoff and tell you to read the code.
-Well, okay, I can competently read code.
-But that doesn't mean shit.
-Yes, the code will at the moment be capped at 21.million.
-But how can I prove that this won't change in the future?
-One pull request away from a different max?
-Such a change would be a hard fork, which would break consensus rules, requiring a majority of mining power to agree on the larger supply.
-And the moment such a thing is possible, then it's now an inflationary money supply that might as well be fiat.
-You can't on one hand claim this isn't possible due to game theory while on the other saying that the masses don't matter.
-Let's not forget that the vast majority of the world's population fell into covid hysteria.
-Inalienable rights seemed to be easily discarded given this mass hysteria, why would monetary policy be different?

-As with covid, it's clear there exists bad actors that will always be trying to subvert and take power.
-Bitcoin will be under attack, forever.
-And they'll naturally play a long game, as with gold or really anything.
-This force of constant evil is a fact of life.

-Whether we like it or not, the so-called Bitcoin remnant, the Bitcoiners themselves, are playing a game (game theory after all) to influence and control the masses, to make sure that Bitcoin's fixed supply remains fixed.
-That there will never be more than 21.million.
-They are competing with the central bankers and the politicians and all those who pull the strings.

 ## Enemies
 And what if Bitcoin becomes controlled through whitelists?
 That only approved transactions on approved addresses become allowed, agreements with all major exchanges and miners.
 It would create a soft fork, and potentially a hard fork.
 Or rather, liquidity could be so severely impaired that it loses value.
 But unless this leads to updated consensus rules, the scarcity remains.
 Without Bitcoin as dark money, this creates a risk of a growing surveillance state, the beast.